zenlinuxos/yadsn/README.md

-create - create a new local network post [<message>] - post a message to a network (default network: see -n)
+create - create a new local network post [<message>] - post a message to a network (default network: see -n) log - shows all messages ordered as a timeline (newest on top)

 ```
 ## TODO